High Calorie Hiking Snacks for Long Distance: What Is Actually Worth Carrying?

 2. Convenience under fatigue

 A technically good snack that you cannot be bothered to eat halfway through the day is not a good snack.
+Easy opening, easy chewing, and low faff matter more than people admit.

 3. Repetition tolerance